 Acute nongonococcal bacterial arthritis can destroy articular cartilage, permanently damaging the joint within hours or days.

 Gonococcal arthritis does not usually damage joints permanently.
 Factors that increase susceptibility to infectious arthritis may also increase disease severity.
 In patients with RA, functional outcome is particularly poor, and the mortality rate is increased.

 Initial antibiotic selection is directed at the most likely pathogens.
 The regimen is adjusted based on the results of culture and susceptibility testing.

 Gonococcal arthritis is treated with ceftriaxone 1 g IV once/day until at least 24 h after symptoms and signs resolve, followed by cefixime 400 mg po bid for 7 days.
+Fluoroquinolones, such as ciprofloxacin 750 mg po bid, may be used in patients who are allergic to beta-lactams if the isolated organism is proven susceptible.
 Joint drainage and debridement may be unnecessary.
-Coexisting genital infection with C. trachomatis is also treated, often with doxycycline 100 mg po bid for 7 days, and sexual contacts of the patient are treated as necessary (see Sex partners).
+Coexisting genital infection with C. trachomatis is also treated, often with doxycycline 100 mg po bid for 7 days or azithromycin 1 g orally once; sexual contacts of the patient are treated as necessary (see Sex partners).

 Viral arthritis and arthritis secondary to bite wounds:

 Bite wounds are treated with antibiotics and surgical drainage as necessary (see Treatment).